 - Environmental monitoring

 The hygiene training course should include the importance of good hygiene, showering, hand washing, not using cosmetics or jewelry, and reporting compromised skin conditions (e.g., flaking skin, sunburn, open wounds, recent tattoos, etc.).
 It is important that the operators understand the expectations of management regarding good personal hygiene as well as why the expectations are established.
 Building a good relationship with employees is essential so they will feel comfortable enough to self-report illnesses or conditions that may compromise the manufacturing environment.

-General microbiology training should include a general understanding of the different types of microorganisms and their sources.
+General microbiology training based on gowning qualification guidelines should include a general understanding of the different types of microorganisms and their sources.
 Basic concepts such as not allowing wood or cardboard into the clean areas and cleaning up standing water as soon as possible should be stressed as ways to prevent microbial contamination.
 Employees need to understand that humans are the primary source of contamination and that their behaviors in the cleanroom could potentially lead to contamination of the product.
 By learning basic microbiology, employees will be empowered to locate some potential contamination sources themselves and correct the issues before microbial growth gets out of hand.

 During the aseptic area clothing and gowning training, operators should learn the concepts behind aseptic gowning, the steps in the gowning process, how to check the gowning supplies for integrity, and the specific gowning requirements needed to access each area of the facility.
 A key point of focus during this classroom training should include the limitations of the gowning supplies and how the gowning process is critical in protecting the product and environment.